Model Context Protocol

 With MCP, both business users and developers benefit from faster setup, easier scaling, and a growing open community—all without the headaches of traditional integration.

+Once the MCP server is active, you can connect it with supported tools.
 For detailed, step-by-step instructions on connecting with Claude Desktop, Cursor, and Windsurf, follow our full setup guide here.

 Model Context Protocol (MCP) enables your AI assistant to deliver real, practical value in your daily operations.
 Here’s how MCP transforms everyday workflows and enhances productivity across key business functions: